gh-andre/KeePassFont/README.md

 Clone this repository and check out the version branch you would like to build.

-    git checkout v2-48-1
+    git checkout v2-50-1

 Run `cmd.exe` and run `vcvarsall.bat` from Visual Studio installation to set up x64 build environment.

     vcvarsall.bat x64

-The solution is configured to sign KeePass binaries with `KeePass.pfx`, but a separate utility, `sgen`, is used to generate a serialization assembly for `KeePass.exe` and `sgen` needs access to the `KeePass.pfx`, which can only be done by importing this file into a strong name container.
+The original solution is configured to sign KeePass binaries with a dummy `KeePass.pfx`, which cannot be automated because it requires user input in importing this key file on the build machine.
+This key file was removed from the repository and all projects were modified not to sign build output.

-Run this command to import `KeeFile.pfx` into a container named `KeeFileFont`, instead of the Visual Studio container name used by the upstream project.

-    sn -i KeePass\KeePass.pfx KeePassFont

-Enter the password for the PFX key when prompted, which is described in `ReadMe_PFX.txt` and is `123123` in the current patch branch.
-Note that this certificate has expired in 2008 and will be silently ignored by the sign tool.

-As a side note, running `sgen` should not be necessary because there is a project setting to generate a serialization assembly withing Visual Studio, but there seems to be a bug that prevents the serialization assembly from being generated.
+Note that the application built this way will not be digitally signed and if your **Smart Screen** is turned on, it may pop up a warning that the application is not signed.
+You will need to click _More info_ and then click the button to run the app anyway.

 Start Visual Studio from the the same command prompt, so it can find `sgen.exe`, which is referenced in the solution, in post build events